- Go whitewater rafting on the Sarapiqui river

 - Snorkel off the coast of Manuel Antonio National Park

-|Day 1||Arrive in San José||San Jose|
+|Day 1||Arrive in San José||San José|

-|Day 2||Drive to Arenal, Whitewater Rafting on the Sarapiqui River||Arenal/La Fortuna|
+|Day 2||Drive to Arenal, Whitewater Raft on the Sarapiqui River||Arenal/La Fortuna|

-|Day 3||Arenal Volcano from Land and Water||Arenal/La Fortuna|
+|Day 3||Discover Arenal Volcano from Land & Water||Arenal/La Fortuna|

-|Day 4||Arenal to Manuel Antonio||Manuel Antonio|
+|Day 4||Transfer to Manuel Antonio||Manuel Antonio|

-|Day 5||Sea Kayaking & Snorkeling Tour at Manuel Antonio||Manuel Antonio|
+|Day 5||Sea Kayak & Snorkel Tour at Manuel Antonio||Manuel Antonio|

-|Day 6||Snorkeling & Sunset Catamaran Cruise in Manuel Antonio||Manuel Antonio|
+|Day 6||Snorkel & Sunset Catamaran Cruise in Manuel Antonio||Manuel Antonio|

-|Day 7||Manuel Antonio to San José, Depart Costa Rica|
+|Day 7||Return to San José, Depart|

 Day 1: Arrive in San José